-Our food bank is open Monday through Friday from noon until 5:00 p.m.
+Our food bank is open Mondays, Tuesdays, Thursdays and Fridays from noon until 5:00 p.m.
 The last appointment we take for food is at 4:45 p.m. so please be there before that so we have time to pack your groceries before we close for the evening.
 If you are unable to visit when we’re open because of your work schedule or due to an emergency, please call our office at 360-876-4089 and ask to speak with a supervisor or contact us via the “Contact Us” link at the top of our page in advance and we’d be happy to make other arrangements to ensure that you can receive the services you need.

 Our main food program is need-based and if you are a South Kitsap resident in need of food to feed yourself or your family, we are here to serve you.
 People can be working, have an income and still not be able to afford the groceries they need and we understand that and are here to help.

 It is our policy to have 2 food baskets available to every household each month.
 A food basket is a cart full of groceries and varies depending on the number of people living in the household.
 Food baskets are estimated to provide between 3-5 days’ worth of emergency meals and consist of dairy and meat products, fresh produce, non-perishable canned and boxed food items, bread and pastry products and frozen foods.
 Clients also can make requests of non-food items with each visit to go with their baskets.
 These non-food items can be baby diapers, pet food, feminine hygiene products, laundry soap, toothbrushes, toothpaste, shampoo, deoderant etc. Please ask if there is something you need and if we have it in stock, we will include it with your basket.

 Use the form below to get in touch with our team.